AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/connecting-data.md

 ## Add an Integration

-To add an integration, click **Manage Data > Connections** and then the **Add a New Data Source** button.
+To add an integration, click **Manage Data > Connections** and then click **Add a New Data Source**.
 Click the icon of the integration you want to add and follow the instructions in our help articles to set things up:

 * [Integration FAQ](https://support.magento.com/hc/en-us/sections/360003161871-Integration-FAQ)
 * [Available SaaS and database integrations](../integrations/integrations.md)